KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

 ## Mitre ATT&CK Techniques

+The MITRE ATT&CK(TM) framework is a knowledgebase of adversary techniques observed in real-world intrusions.
+The framework consists of tactics, techniques, and subtechniques.
+Each of these elements of the framework is assigned a number.
+You can access the MITRE ATT&CK framework [here](https://attack.mitre.org).

-The following Mitre ATT&CK techniques were used by the actors in the observed intrusions
+The following Mitre ATT&CK techniques were used by the actors in the observed intrusions:

 **Reconnaissance**